azazazo/azazazo.github.io/content/posts/tones.md

 2. syllables with a glottal stop coda, *-ʔ, became shang tone
 3. syllables with a coda of *-s became qu tone
 4. all other syllables became ping tone
 This hypothesis is well-supported with evidence from Vietnamese, which underwent a similar tonogenesis process, and borrowings from other languages being adapted to fit Chinese phonology.
-In particular, various borrowings from other languages with coda s carry qu tone syllables.
+In particular, various borrowings from other languages with coda s carry qu tone syllables, and some early Chinese loanwords into Korean have coda -s for Middle Chinese departing tone.

 It is important to note that the ping, shang, qu, and ru tones do *not* correspond to the four tones in modern Mandarin, even though coincidentally there are four major categories in both MC and Mandarin.
 The four tones of Mandarin were derived from interactions between the initials of a syllable and its tone.
 Before discussing exactly how the four tones of MC evolved into the four tones of Mandarin today, let's take a brief look at MC phonology first.
 I'll try to keep it short, since we won't be concerned with most of the details.